The Chain Reaction Pattern: Pipulate's Secret Sauce

 5. Test thoroughly

-Just as Unix pipes changed how we think about command-line tools, the Chain Reaction Pattern changes how we think about web workflows.
+Just as Unix pipes changed how we think about command-line tools, the Chain Reaction Pattern with run_all_cells() changes how we think about web workflows - making them as intuitive as running cells in a notebook.